Weak dollar, Western investor buying drive gold to record high

 "From a flow perspective, it's quite notable that it's coming much more from Western investor buying than anything else," he added.

-The Chinese gold price arbitrage is weak with the Shanghai Futures Exchange price trading below the Comex price as high prices have muted demand in top gold consumer China in recent months.
+The Chinese gold price arbitrage is weak with the Shanghai Futures Exchange price trading below the Comex price as high prices have muted demand in China, the top gold consumer, in recent months.

+Meanwhile, Swiss July gold exports rose to the highest since April as higher supplies to India and Britain offset reduced shipments to China, customs data showed.

-With the 22% price growth so far this year, non-yielding bullion is heading for the best year since 2020, while from the technical point of view, gold's Relative Strength Index currently at 67 sees it gradually approaching the "overbought" zone which starts at 70.
+With 22% price growth so far this year, non-yielding bullion is heading for its best year since 2020, while from the technical point of view, gold's Relative Strength Index, currently at 68, sees it gradually approaching the "overbought" zone which starts at 70.

 "Although there is plenty of scope for length to be added, and gold ETFs (exchange-traded funds) inflows are still modest, discretionary positioning is relatively long, creating some downside risks ahead of Powell's speech.
 Nevertheless, it's still a very constructive structural backdrop for the gold market," Garvey said.

-(Reporting by Polina Devitt in London; additional reporting by Daksh Grover and Sherin Elizabeth Varghese in Bengaluru; Editing by Mrigank Dhaniwala)
+(Reporting by Polina Devitt in London; additional reporting by Daksh Grover and Sherin Elizabeth Varghese in Bengaluru; Editing by Mrigank Dhaniwala and Paul Simao)